Baiang/ReactSSR/README.md

-# server-side rendering（SSR） scheme based on Next.js+Koa React
+# React Server-Side Rendering（SSR） scheme based on Next.js+Koa
-> ReactSSR is based on Next.js+koa React's SSR server-side rendering solution, which is easy to use and works out of the box.
+> React Server-Side Rendering solution bases on Next.js+koa is easy to use out of the box.

-**Background：** In the use of react, there is no scaffolding tool like vue-cli, egg enterprise architecture and code specification; for novices, it is not suitable for immediate action.
+**Background：** There is lacking of related scaffolding tools like vue-cli, enterprise frameworks like egg and code specifications.
+For novices, it is not suitable for using it immediately.

 ### Doc
 - [中文](https://github.com/Baiang/ReactSSR/blob/master/en.md)
 - English

 ### Features
-- Koa: Integrated koa backend architecture (planned to develop optional egg).
+- Koa: Backend architecture integrated with koa (alternative option is egg in plan).
-- Server-Side Rendering (SSR): Use the Next.js SSR rendering scheme to make development simpler and cooler.
+- Server-Side Rendering (SSR): Use the Next.js SSR scheme to make development simpler and cooler.
-- Css compiler: support for the introduction of less, sass, css development, external resource references.
+- Css compiler: Supporting to develop with less, sass, css, and some external resource references.
-- Css-in-js: styled-jsx integrated sass solution, easy to use, quickly write css style.
+- Css-in-js: Styled-jsx integrates with sass solutions, easy to use, quickly for writing css style.
-- Code syntax: eslint grammar rule detection and prettier code style checking tools, integrated TypeScript, to make the grammar more - rigorous, code style unified.
+- Code syntax: Eslint grammar rule detecting and prettier coding style checking tools, integrating with TypeScript, unify the coding style and make your codes more rigorous.
-- Unit test: jest, greatly reducing the difficulty of writing unit tests, no need for more configuration.
+- Unit test: Jest, greatly reducing the difficulty of writing unit tests, need less configurations.
-- Grammatical compatibility: support React className and class two styles; css, sass, less, styled-jsx support autoprefixer prefix auto-fill
+- Syntax compatible: Supporting `className` and `class` two types class name writing styles which used in React; Supporting `autoprefixer` to auto-fill style prefix in css, sass, less, styled-jsx
-- Code optimization: support package module analysis npm run analyze: bundles; source Maps.
+- Code optimization: Supporting module analysis when packaging. npm run analyze: bundles; source Maps.

 ### Quick Start